BestbugStudio/BBSCP/README.md

 * Mapmanager
 * Social

-A custom module must have
+A custom module must be developed in Object Orientation.
+It needs:
-* a file named module-config.xml where you have to specify
+* a file named modconfig.xml where you have to specify
 	+ Module name
 	+ Module shortname
+	+ Menu (parent and child menu providing the options they will need to add in $_GET query)
-* an index.php that will be the view of the module
+* an index.php that will ONLY return the main object of your module.
+The manager will automatically execute $yourObject->getView($options_you_provided)

-* a controller.php that will be your controller
+Best practices:
 * a class folder where you'll save the classes you'll use to manage datas
-* css and js folders
+* custom css and js folders
+* use of MVC design pattern

 ## Front-end